celiosantosjr/CaCo/README.md

   -cpus 8
 ```

-The `--matrix-id-column` option is optional.
+NOTE: The `--matrix-id-column` option is optional.
 If omitted, CaCo uses the first column as the genome identifier.
 CSV and TSV delimiters are detected automatically.
-Matrix mode bypasses gene prediction and HMM search, but protein-family mode loads the substrate mapping from `data/substrate_key.json` unless a custom file is supplied with `-subs`.
+Matrix mode bypasses gene prediction and HMM search, and protein-family mode loads the substrate mapping from `data/substrate_key.json` unless a custom file is supplied with `-subs`.

 ---